leqnaru/Autohotkey/Works (Descriptions)/README.md

 # New Outlook email fill with Word Template
 **Goal**\
-To quickly select a template from different Word documents and put it on a new Outlook email
+To quickly select a template from different Word documents and put it on a new Outlook email.\

 **Overall Process**\
 First there is a verification to run Outlook as Administrator to avoid some possible errors of privileges while using COM.
 In the user desktop, there will be different shortcuts that each one of them point to a specific Word document.\